jduquennoy/Log4swift/README.md

 ## Goal
-The goal of this project is to propose a logging library with (at least) those caracteristics :
+The goal of this project is to propose a logging library with those caracteristics :

-* straitforward to use for simple cases : default configuration should just work.
+* straitforward to use for simple cases : default configuration should just work
-* powerful for more complexe cases, with multi-destination logging for exemple.
+* powerful for more complexe cases, with multi-destination logging for exemple
-* configurable in multiple ways
+* dynamically configurable by code

+### Not yet achieved goals
-    * by file : configuration can be stored in a plist file
+* configurable by file
-    * by software : at init time or while running the program
-* asynchronous by default to avoid slowing down the application, but with the ability to request a synchronous behavior if needed.
+* synchronous by default, but with the ability to request asynchronous behavior
-* it should be useable on linux once Apple releases Swift for that OS.
+* should be useable on linux once Apple releases Swift for that OS

-As stated above, the work is in progress, not all those goals are acheived, or even started.

 ## Concepts
 The three main concepts of this library are borrowed from log4j :